About

 Contact Us

-IF you have questions about our Seminar Schedule or need more information, you can contact us here.
+If you have questions about our Seminar Schedule or need more information, you can contact us here.

 The New Orleans Jungian Seminar

-New Orleans, birthplace of Jazz.
+New Orleans, the Birthplace of Jazz

 “In New Orleans… You can’t separate nothing from nothing.
-Everything mingles each into the other, until nothing is purely itself but becomes part of one funky gumbo.” — Mac Rebennack A.K.A.
+Everything mingles each into the other, until nothing is purely itself but becomes part of one funky gumbo.” — Mac Rebennack, A.K.A.
 Dr. John, Musician

-Why New Orleans matters!
+Why New Orleans Matters!

-“…these elements of New Orleans possess an astonishing vitality that has spoken to people around the world and shaped much of the best of what we think of still as American culture.
+“…These elements of New Orleans possess an astonishing vitality that has spoken to people around the world and shaped much of the best of what we think of still as American culture.
 Jazz music, rhythm and blues, and rock and roll, Creole cooking, Mardi Gras, the architecture of the French Quarter, the literary traditions of Williams and Faulkner and Percy and Kate Chopin, the Mardi Gras Indians… It is not something that you find only in a tourist guide; it is a reality lived by its inhabitants every day, and as often as possible by those who love visiting.” – Tom Piazza, Why New Orleans Matters, 2008